Alpha Centauri: Observational history

-Later, John Herschel made the first micrometrical observations in 1834.
+John Herschel made the first micrometrical observations in 1834.
 Since the early 20th century, measures have been made with photographic plates.

 By 1926, William Stephen Finsen calculated the approximate orbit elements close to those now accepted for this system.
 All future positions are now sufficiently accurate for visual observers to determine the relative places of the stars from a binary star ephemeris.
 Others, like D. Pourbaix (2002), have regularly refined the precision of new published orbital elements.